 Laura Furman was born in Brooklyn, New York, and educated in New York City public schools, PS 75 and Hunter College High School.
 She graduated from Bennington College.
 After college she worked at Grove Press and then as a freelance copy editor for various New York publishing houses and the Menil Foundation.

-Her first story appeared in The New Yorker in 1976, and since then work has appeared in Yale Review, Southwest Review, Ploughshares, American Scholar, Mademoiselle, and many other magazines.
-Her essays have appeared in Preservation, Mirabella, and House & Garden, among others.
-Her books include three collections of short stories: The Glass House (1981), Watch Time Fly (1983), and Drinking with the Cook (2001); two novels: Tuxedo Park (1986) and The Shadow Line (1982); and a memoir: Ordinary Paradise (1998).
-With Elinore Standard, she co-edited an anthology about reading, Bookworms.
+Her first story appeared in The New Yorker in 1976, and since then work has appeared in Yale Review, Epoch, Southwest Review, Ploughshares, American Scholar, and other magazines.
+Her books include three collections of short stories, two novels, and a memoir.
+Her most recent collection is The Mother Who Stayed.

-In 2002, she became the ninth series editor of The PEN/O. Henry Prize Stories, published annually by Anchor Books.
-Each year, she picks the twenty winning stories and writes an introduction for the volume.
+Since 2002, she's been Series Editor of The O. Henry Prize Stories, published annually by Anchor Books.
+Each year she selects the twenty winning stories and writes an introduction.

 For many years, she taught at the University of Texas at Austin, where she is now professor emerita.

 Laura Furman lives in Austin with her husband Joel Warren Barna and their son.